Salzburg: Etymology

 The name "Salzburg" was first recorded in the late 8th century.
 (Note: Spelled "Salzpurch" in the earliest vita of Saint Boniface) It is composed of two parts; the first being "Salz-" (German for "salt"), and the second being "-burg" from Proto-West-Germanic: *burg "settlement, city" and not that of the New High German: Burg, lit. 'fortress'.

 History

 Antiquity

 In the 8th century the Benedictine monastery of Nonnberg was founded for Erentrudis, who was later canonized.

 The area of the city has been inhabited continuously since the Neolithic Age until the present.
-In the La Tène period, it was an administrative centre of the Celtic Alums in the Kingdom of Noricum.
+In the La Tène period, it was an administrative centre of the Celtic Taurisci in the Kingdom of Noricum.

 After the Roman invasion in 15 BC, the various settlements on the Salzburg hills were abandoned, following the construction of the Roman city in the area of the old town.
-The recently created Municipium Claudium Iuvavum was awarded the status of a Roman municipium in and has become one of the most important cities of the now Roman province of Noricum.
+The recently created Municipium Claudium Iuvavum was awarded the status of a Roman municipium in 45 AD and became one of the most important cities of the now Roman province of Noricum.